stacks-network/docs/_browser/ids-introduction.md

 ## Understand how identities function in the Blockstack Ecosystem

-In this section you learn about identity so you can use it securely.
+In this section, you learn about identity so you can use it securely.

 ### Why is an identity not an account

-In the internet of today, an account you create for an applications stays with the company providing that app.
+On the internet of today, an account you create for an applications stays with the company providing that app.
 This company keeps data you enter about yourself and data about how you use their application.
 When you close your account, the company retains that data.

-In decentralized, blockchain software, an _identity_ is a combination of username and key.
+In decentralized, blockchain software, _identity_ is a combination of username and key.
 The data associated with that identity stays with it, this means applications or central authorities do not keep our control access to your data.